pradeeptathineni/react-webapp-template/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!
+Note that once the build is complete, only `npm run estart` is needed to run the full React/Express suite.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.